viiktorstefanov/Urban-Tattoo-React/README.md

 ```
 npm run server
 ```
-# FOR USER TYPE ADMIN :
+# HOW TO REGISTER ADMIN:

 ```
 on register page use: _admin for lastName !